Every engineering

 - Priority support and same-day response

-Your team is already working hard.
-The friction isn't their fault — it's structural.
+The friction isn't your team's fault — it's structural.
 We recover the capacity that burns in translation, without disrupting anything that's working.

 The pilot costs less than one day of the engineering hours you're currently losing.

-Hours-recovered data before the end of the first month — not a vague "efficiency improvement."
-A number you can take to your leadership.
+Hours-recovered data before end of month one.
+A number you can take to your leadership — not a vague efficiency claim.